nosferatum2/sfcc/build_tools/README.md

 # LYONSCG Build Tools

+This README provides documentation on all NPM scripts, environment settings, and Jenkin setup.

 ## Installation and Usage

 You can install the dependencies for these build tools using the following command in the project root directory